-In my lavender propagation instructions, you probably noticed I mentioned placing the cutting directly in soil.
-However, this is not the only way you can root a lavender cutting.
+In my lavender propagation instructions, you probably noticed I mentioned placing the cutting directly in the soil.
+However, this is not the only way to root a lavender cutting.

 Lavender will actually take easier to water propagation.
 BUT, the success rate for transplanting the cutting will be much lower.
 So, if you want to try propagating lavender with water, keep this in mind!

-Once your lavender cutting has significant roots, about an inch long, you can pot your cuttings in soil.
+Once your lavender cutting has significant roots, about an inch long, you can put your cuttings in soil.

 The best time of year to propagate lavender is during its active growth season and when the plant is not currently flowering.
-Typically, this is during mid-summer.
-If you take your cutting too late in the summer or in the fall, it may not root as the plant could be going into dormancy.
+If you take your cutting too late in the summer or fall, it may not root as the plant could be dormant.

-Patience is hard when it comes to propagating!
+Patience is hard when it comes to propagating lavender!
 Luckily, lavender roots quite easily.
 You can expect to wait two to four weeks for softwood cuttings to take root.

 Older hardwood cuttings will take much longer.
-I usually avoid snipping or pruning hardwood on a lavender plant altogether unless it is getting very unruly.
+I usually avoid snipping or pruning hardwood on a lavender plant unless it gets very unruly.

-That’s everything you need to know to propagate your lavender!
+That’s everything you need to know on how to propagate lavender!
 Let me know in the comments below where you plan to grow your new lavender babies.